In-Mouth Robotic Bite Transfer with Visual and Haptic Sensing: Conclusion

 We present a phased bite transfer system that combines visual and haptic information for comfortable and safe in-mouth bite transfer.
 Our method uses a custom wrist-like joint for additional degrees of freedom and force-reactivity for increased user comfort during feeding.
 We present results from a user study with 11 participants comparing our in-mouth bite transfer system to baselines of varied reactivity from prior work, fixed pose feeding methods, and a human feeding oracle.
 We find that our system is rated the highest of the in-mouth robotic feeding methods both in terms of comfort and safety, and is able to significantly reduce robot joint motions that are often jarring to a user using our novel wrist joint.

 In future work, we will explore how to incorporate user feedback and preferences in bite transfer to customize a robotic feeding system to each user.
-Beyond the transfer component, we will consider different transport trajectories of the food to reduce food droppage during transport, which becomes especially critical for foods that can spill or drip such as soup or chips and salsa.
+Beyond the transfer component, we will consider different trajectories to reduce food droppage during transport, which becomes especially critical for foods that can spill or drip (i.e. soup, salsa).
+We will also extend the system to plan for multiple bites of large food items.